Diprolene: 7 things you should know

 - It takes about one to three days for Diprolene to start working when it is being used to treat eczema.
 Some improvement in symptoms such as inflammation (redness) and itching, should be noticed within this time.

 - Three randomized trials found Diprolene effective at reducing the signs of psoriasis and atopic dermatitis when it was applied twice daily for 14 days.

 - Treatment with Diprolene should not exceed two weeks and no more than 50 grams of cream or ointment should be used per week.
 If no improvement is seen after two weeks, then your doctor should reassess your skin condition, because there may be another reason for your rash other than what has been initially diagnosed.

-- Diprolene Ointment applied at a rate of 14 gram/day was shown to suppress the plasma levels of adrenal cortical hormones following repeated application to areas of psoriasis.
+- Diprolene Ointment applied at a rate of 14 grams/day was shown to suppress the plasma levels of adrenal cortical hormones following repeated application to areas of psoriasis.
 These effects were reversible when treatment was discontinued.
-Diprolene Ointment applied at a rate of 7 gram/day for 2 to 3 weeks was shown to cause minimal inhibition of the HPA axis in people with psoriasis or eczema.
+Diprolene Ointment applied at a rate of 7 grams/day for 2 to 3 weeks was shown to cause minimal inhibition of the HPA axis in people with psoriasis or eczema.